fredrikgk123/Car-simulator/README.md

 **Candidate Number:** [YOUR CANDIDATE NUMBER]

-> **Note:** AI assistance (GitHub Copilot) was used for audio engine integration, 3D rendering pipeline, and RAII resource management patterns.
-Core game logic, physics, and collision systems were independently implemented.
+> **Note:** AI assistance (GitHub Copilot) was used for audio engine integration, 3D rendering pipeline, RAII resource management patterns, cleanup and some comments.
+Core game logic, physics, and collision systems were mainly independently implemented.

 ---